djmeijer/Monty-Hall-problem/README.md

 - The game master will open one door.
 He has two rules:
   1. do not open the winning door
   2. do not open the door picked by the player
-- In a generalized version the game master will continue opening doors, given the rules, untill there are 2 doors left.
+- When n > 3 the game master will continue opening doors, given the rules, untill there are 2 doors left.
 - Now you have a choice again and this is the main question of the game: do you want to switch?
+Or: will switching give you a better change of winning?

 ## Analysis
 - Let's take 3 doors.
-- 'P' means door with price and 'Y' means that you picked that door.
+- 'P' means the door with price and 'Y' means that you picked that door.

 This are all the possible scenarios.